greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/misc.html.md

+---
-# SQL Features, Reserved and Key Words, and Compliance
+title: SQL Features, Reserved and Key Words, and Compliance
+---

 This section includes topics that identify SQL features and compliance in Greenplum Database: